gvensan/solace-agent-mesh-workshop/solace-agent-mesh-workshop.md

    This opens the catalog portal in your browser (typically `http://127.0.0.1:5003/?config_mode=pluginCatalog`).
    ![SAM Plugin Catalog](sam/sam-plugin-catalog.png)
+> **NOTE**: The opened page might show the SAM installation GUI - just add the URI element `?config_mode=pluginCatalog` to the end of the URL.
+For example: The opened page URL `https://glorious-bassoon-j79qgqjxgrh996-5002.app.github.dev/`, change it to `https://glorious-bassoon-j79qgqjxgrh996-5002.app.github.dev/?config_mode=pluginCatalog`

 3. Review available agents and their capabilities by clicking **More** on each tile.